warden-protocol/wardenprotocol/docs/docs/help-center/enable-metamask-snap.md

 ## Prerequisites

-👉 [Install MetaMask Flask](https://docs.metamask.io/snaps/get-started/install-flask/) – the developer version of MetaMask
+👉 [Install MetaMask Flask](https://docs.metamask.io/snaps/get-started/install-flask/) – the developer version of MetaMask.

 :::warning
 - Deactivate the standard orange MetaMask extension to prevent conflicts with MetaMask Flask.
 - Don't store real assets or your current seed phrase in MetaMask Flask.
 Remember, this is a developer version.